Andrew Brown (American football): Tennessee Titans

 On September 22, 2021, Brown signed with the Tennessee Titans' practice squad.
 He was released on September 28.

 Los Angeles Chargers

 On October 5, 2021, Brown was signed to the Los Angeles Chargers practice squad.
 He signed a reserve/future contract with the Chargers on January 11, 2022.

 On August 30, 2022, Brown was waived by the Chargers.

 Arizona Cardinals

 On September 2, 2022, Brown was signed to the Arizona Cardinals practice squad.

 Chicago Bears

 On November 30, 2022, Brown was signed by the Chicago Bears off the Cardinals practice squad.
+He was released on August 29, 2023.

+Buffalo Bills

+On October 11, 2023, Brown signed with the Buffalo Bills practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.